API Reference

 Handlers must return str when this decorator is used.

-New in version 2.8.
+Added in version 2.8.

-from yhttp import text
+from yhttp.core import text

 @app.route()